 With regard to the empowerment of women, which is a challenge Futaba is tackling, the Company has implemented various measures in the past several years toward improving environments and changing awareness.
 As Futaba had originally had a low number of female employees, it will take some time to achieve its quantitative targets.
-However, there are increasing opportunities to see women playing active roles at various locations, and I have high expectations for their
+However, there are increasing opportunities to see women playing active roles at various locations, and I have high expectations for their future.

 In an era when companies must take into account the global environment, the situation surrounding the automobile industry is also changing significantly.
 Under the slogans of the clean & green, peace of mind, and quality of life, Futaba is also taking on the challenge of providing products and services that can contribute to solving the issues required by society, while leveraging its existing technologies.
 I expect that already-budding development will lead to commercialization.
+Value Creation by FUTABA Pursuits and Achievements Until Now

-Yoshihisa Miyabe
+Outside Director Yoshihisa Miyabe